raghav1674/DEVOPS1/README.md

 JOB#1
 If Developer push to dev branch then Jenkins will fetch from dev and deploy on dev-docker environment.

-SOLUTION:Created a job named test_server and test_env for this ,the developer when commits it pushes to github
+SOLUTION:Created a job named test_storage and test_env for this ,the developer when commits it pushes to github
            automatically using git post-commit hook and github webhook triggered job test_storage where the code is copied and after successfull copy the next job which is chained it with gets initiated and the docker is launched with the configurations  same as that of production environment and when Qat team certified it is merged using remote trigger